 Research Pooling supports national collaboration allowing Scotland, as a small, ambitious and well-connected country, to match the best in the world in research and innovation.
-Having driven scientific excellence and cooperation across our Universities, Industrial sector, Government and Public Services; for over 15 years Pools can play a fundamental role in overcoming our future challenges and ensuring a robust, resilient wellbeing economy for Scotland.
+Combining the driving force of our Research Pools, into a shared resource, further enhances our ability to advance R&I and ensure a robust, resilient wellbeing economy for Scotland.

 “The Scottish research and innovation landscape is rich, diverse and full of great potential for our society and economy.
 It’s size, complexity and numerous institutions can leave the potential collaborator confused about where to start.
 This fresh initiative highlights and explains how all these organisations are open to multi-disciplinary collaborations, signposting the organisations and expertise across the Research Pools and beyond.“